-1.3 Issue activity
+1.5 Issue activity

-According to the Fact Book Euronext 2010, one company was admitted to trading on Eurolist, whilst in 2009 no company was admitted and in 2008 three companies were admitted to trading.
+According to the Fact Book Euronext 2012, one company, Banif - Banco International do Funchal, S.A. was admitted to trading on Eurolist, whilst in 2011 no company was admitted.
+There are still no data available for 2013.

-1.4 Takeover activity
+1.6 Takeover activity